piever/juliacon2018/markdown.md

 Roughly two categories:

+--

-- column-wise (user works with columns of the table)
+- column-wise (user works with columns of the table) --
-- row-wise (user works with entries of a row)
+- row-wise (user works with entries of a row, expression will be executed row by row)

 ---